by Alex Vikoulov

 Every blooming tree, every burning star, a tiny bacterium, each fleeting thought in our mind, each gurgling waterfall, and even such complicated human emotions like love, all is but information processed in certain complex ways within a tangled web of primal Yes/Nos woven together.
 If the theory of Digital Physics holds up, energy, gravity, motion, dark energy, dark matter, and antimatter can all be explained by complex programs of 0/1 decisions.
 Bits can be seen as a digital version of the “atoms” of classical Greece: the ontological primitive.
 But these new digital atoms are the basis not only of matter, as the Greeks thought, but of energy, motion, life, and mind.

-Video: Ecstadelic Media - Love: The Glue That Holds the Universe Together
+Video: Love: The Glue That Holds the Universe Together - Ecstadelic Media (cc)

 Life is a numbers game derived from the cosmic binary code!
 Your reality is digital.

 P.S.
-This article is adapted from my newly-released book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" available now on Amazon, from Barnes & Noble, and directly from this website.
+This article is adapted from my newly-released book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" available now on Amazon, from Barnes & Noble, and directly from EcstadelicNET webstore.

 Tags: Paul Dirac, Digital Physics, Pancomputationalism, algorithmic natural laws, James Gates, supersymmetry, error correcting code, number 496, M-number, Magic Number, Matrix Number, golden ratio, mathematical equations, perfect number, Superstring Theory, E8 lattice, Emergence Theory, dimensionality, computer scientist, Gregory Chaitin, algorithmic information theory, physical reality, ontological primitive, cosmic binary code